-Each year eight out of 10 people get a tax refund averaging more than $2,600.
+Each year millions of people get a tax refund.
 However, there are still millions who will owe taxes in the spring.
-If you are one of those people, here are a few ways to reduce the chances of having to pay.
+If you are one of those people who typically end up owing money to Uncle Sam, here are a few ways that may help reduce your chances of having to pay.

 Change your withholdings

-One reason you may owe money to the IRS is you’re not withholding enough money from your paycheck.
+One reason you may owe money to the IRS is you’re not withholding enough money — or pre-paying the IRS — from your paycheck.
 Withholding less means more take-home pay with each paycheck.
 However, it also increases your chances of owing money to the government at tax time.
 Use the IRS withholding calculator to help you figure out your federal income tax withholdings.
 It’s also a good tool to help you make sure your employer is withholding the correct amount from your pay.
 If not, update your Form W-4 with your employer.

 Look for tax credits and deductions

 Tax credits are a good way to help reduce the amount of your tax bill.
+Take time now to review your options for next year, in case there are tax credits you might have missed in your most recent filing.
 Credits go directly against taxes due, so don’t let them get by you!

-Ask your tax advisor about itemizing your deductions.
-While the standard deduction is certainly easier, it may be better to itemize.
+Ask your tax advisor about itemizing your deductions this year and beyond.
+While the standard deduction is certainly easier, if your expenses in relevant categories are hefty, it may be better to itemize.

 Let the Credit Union help with tax preparation

 Whether you prefer to do your taxes yourself or you need help from a professional, LGFCU can help.
 If you like doing taxes yourself, members can get a special discount using TurboTax® online.
 If you prefer to leave it to the professionals, there’s low-cost tax help available at your nearest branch.